austintestut/NPC-Creator/PRESS-RELEASE.md

 NPC-Creator brings the creation of a new fantasy character to the fingertips of everyone, allowing them to be the quick-thinking GM they always dreamed of being.
 With just a few simple clicks, users can generate, save, and edit custom NPCs quickly, keeping the game immersive and exciting for the players.

 ## Quote from You
 "Stop naming your NPCs Bob!
-Now you can come up with real fantasy names on the fly to keep the story alive!" - Austin
+Now you can come up with real fantasy names on the fly to keep the story alive!" -Austin

 ## How to Get Started
 Navigate to NPC-Creator and click "Add New NPC."
 Then click the Generate button to generate a new randomized NPC, edit if desired, and click save!
+Once saved, all NPCs can be viewed and edited by clicking on them.

 ## Customer Quote
-"I was finally able to stop naming all my NPCs Bob!" - Bob
+"I was finally able to stop naming all my NPCs Bob!" -Bob

 ## Closing and Call to Action
 Use NPC-Creator for your next game to keep the play moving and everyone entertained!